reactjs/react.dev/beta/src/content/learn/removing-effect-dependencies.md

 }
 ```

 You want your logic to be reactive with regards to `roomId`, so you read `roomId` inside of your Effect.
-However, you don't want a change to `notificationCount` to log an extra visit, so you read `notificationCount` inside of the Event function.
-[Learn more about reading the latest props and state from Effects using Event functions.](/learn/separating-events-from-effects#reading-latest-props-and-state-with-event-functions)
+However, you don't want a change to `notificationCount` to log an extra visit, so you read `notificationCount` inside of the Effect Event.
+[Learn more about reading the latest props and state from Effects using Effect Events.](/learn/separating-events-from-effects#reading-latest-props-and-state-with-effect-events)

 ### Does some reactive value change unintentionally? {/*does-some-reactive-value-change-unintentionally*/}